symfony/symfony-docs/best_practices/configuration.rst

 application doesn't care about the location of your database or the credentials to access to it, as long as the database is correctly configured.

+To override these variables with machine-specific or sensitive values, create a ``env.local`` file.
+This file should not be added to version control.

 .. caution::

     Beware that dumping the contents of the ``$_SERVER`` and ``$_ENV`` variables